Cuzozzi/project-omerta/README.md

 Thanks for checking the game out, it's currently still in early development.

+## Installation Guide

+Clone the repository to your local machine, and open it in a terminal.
+I use VS Code's intergrated terminal.

+Run the following commands in the order listed:

+npm install
+npm start
+npx tailwindcss -i ./src/input.css -o ./src/output.css --watch

 ## Technology we're using to create the game

 We're using Javascript, React, Node.js and Tailwind CSS.
 We want to provide a very fluid and responsive user experience, since right now most web/text-based games that I've played fall short in this area using outdated techonology.